miraculixx/flightdelays/README.md

 # Design

-My design choices were as follows:
+My design choices after a few iterations (see below) were as follows:

 1. Use a line plot to show change of the causes (in percent) over time.
 I tried a few other options like box plots and bar charts, however they were hard to read and did really convey